Criticism of advertising: Sexism, discrimination and stereotyping

-The prime function of many Hollywood films today is to aid in the selling of the immense collection of commodities.
 As public funds are drained from the non-commercial cultural sector, art galleries, museums and symphonies bid for corporate sponsorship."
 In the same way affected is the education system and advertising is increasingly penetrating schools and universities.
 Cities, such as New York, accept sponsors for public playgrounds.
 "Even the pope has been commercialized ...
 The pope's four-day visit to Mexico in ...
 1999 was sponsored by Frito-Lay and PepsiCo.

 The industry is accused of being one of the engines powering a convoluted economic mass production system which promotes consumption.

 As far as social effects are concerned it does not matter whether advertising fuels consumption but which values, patterns of behaviour and assignments of meaning it propagates.

-Advertising is accused of hijacking the language and means of pop culture, of protest movements and even of subversive criticism and does not shy away from scandalizing and breaking taboos (e.g. Benneton).
+Advertising is accused of hijacking the language and means of pop culture, of protest movements and even of subversive criticism and does not shy away from scandalizing and breaking taboos (e.g. Benetton).
 This in turn incites counter action, what Kalle Lasn in 2001 called Jamming the Jam of the Jammers.
 Anything goes.
 "It is a central social-scientific question what people can be made to do by suitable design of conditions and of great practical importance.
 For example, from a great number of psychological experiments it can be assumed, that people can be made to do anything they are capable of, when the according social condition can be created."

 Advertising often uses stereotype gender specific roles of men and women reinforcing existing clichés and it has been criticized as "inadvertently or even intentionally promoting sexism, racism, heterosexualism, ableism, ageism, et cetera ...
 At very least, advertising often reinforces stereotypes by drawing on recognizable "types" in order to tell stories in a single image or 30 second time frame."
 Activities are depicted as typical male or female (stereotyping).
 In addition, people are reduced to their sexuality or equated with commodities and gender specific qualities are exaggerated.
 Sexualized female bodies, but increasingly also males, serve as eye-catchers.